Western or conventional medicine and precision medicine are two approaches doctors use to treat disease. They work in different ways.

 - Trastuzumab (Herceptin), a breast cancer drug, is designed to treat women whose tumors have a protein called HER2.

 - The drugs cetuximab (Erbitux) and panitumumab (Vectibix) target epidermal growth factor receptor (EGFR), a protein on the surface of some colon cancer cells that helps the cancer grow.
 Another example is 50% of melanomas have V600 mutation>BRAF + MEK medications.
+If your colon cancer has this recptor, then this could be a helpful drug for you.

 - A gene test can predict whether people who receive a heart transplant will reject the transplanted organ.